-Caregiver stress is unavoidable, but can be managed
+Caregiver Stress is Unavoidable, but it can be Managed

-Stress is an unavoidable part of being a caregiver.
+Stress is an inevitable part of being a caregiver.

-But for long term health and well-being, it’s important to find ways to take care of ourselves and manage stress.
+But for long-term health and well-being, it’s essential to find ways to take care of ourselves and manage stress.

 In addition, when we’re feeling better, we can be even better caregivers.